nataliejhong/user-authentication/README.md

 # user-authentication

 # How to run this
-you need to add your own mongodb string in db.js file
+* you need to add your own mongodb string in db.js file in terminal, type npm run dev

 # Tech Used
 * Javascript